Jingzhan-Lu/GWAS-Control-Selection/README.md

 📄 Citation
 If you use this code, please cite our article:

-Lu et al. (2025).
-Impact of control selection strategies on GWAS results: a study of prostate cancer in the UK Biobank.
-Briefings in Bioinformatics Journal, 2025.
+Lu, J. et al. (2026) ‘Impact of control selection strategies on GWAS results: A study of prostate cancer in the UK Biobank’, Briefings in Bioinformatics, 27(2). doi:10.1093/bib/bbag102.

 📬 Contact
 For questions or collaboration requests, please contact: